s-h-a-d-o-w/spotify-ad-blocker/README.md

 then copy/paste the contents of `%APPDATA%/spotify-ad-blocker/error.log` as well as `%APPDATA%/spotify-ad-blocker/debug.log` into your issue description.

-## Miscellaneous

-The systray icon runs as a separate process, so don't be alarmed if you someday notice a `tray_windows_release.exe` in your task manager and wonder where it comes from. :smile:

 ## Development Notes

 Please note that I am not too familiar with native code development and I was struggling a bit